Academic Responsibilities for Students

 Waivers of or Exceptions to College Academic Policies and Regulations

 Students may seek waivers of or exceptions to college requirements or policies in extraordinary circumstances, upon consultation with their advisors, by petitioning the Academic Standards Committee.
-Information on the process may be obtained from the Associate Dean for Student Academic Affairs (503-352-2201; Bates House).
+Information on the process may be obtained from the Director of Academic and Career Advising (503-352-2800; Bates House).
 Course or requirement waivers do not reduce the number of credits needed to graduate.

 Waiver of Departmental Requirements and Prerequisites